 When viewing metric details for either status codes or latency, click View logs to view all logs for the selected metric:

-The Traffic Logs dialog opens.
-Click a log to expand its details in the list:
+The Traffic Logs dialog opens and displays a maximum of 1000 log entries.
+Click a log entry to expand its details in the list:

 You can further filter the logs by the: